ronangaillard/xps13-clover/README.md

 - Display Brightness Slider
 - Graphics (Intel HD540 Acceleration)
 - Keyboard
-- Sound
+- Sound (drivers not in repo yet !)
 - NVMe SSD
 - Power Management
 - Touchpad (basic operations, no multitouch)
 - USB-C Video Output (DisplayPort + HDMI)
 - Webcam
 - WiFi (with new mini PCI card, I recommend DW1550, quite cheap on ebay)
+- Display Brightness Hotkeys

 ### Not Working
-- Display Brightness Hotkeys
-- SD Card Reader
+- SD Card Reader (not tested yet but should not work)

 ## Future improvement
 In order to fix a few issues I need to patch DSDT, not done yet but should be ready soon !